ethereum-optimism/optimistic-specs/specs/glossary.md

 A sequencer batch is list of L2 transactions tagged with an [`epoch`](#sequencing-epoch) and L2 block `timestamp`.
 Each L2 block can have one batch of transactions, an input for the block derivation.

+## Sequencer inbox

+[sequencer-inbox]: glossary.md#sequencer-inbox

+The sequencer inbox is an address on L1 with no code and no state.
+Sequencer batches are added when a sequencer submits them to this address as calldata.

+## Sequencer bundle

+[sequencer-bundle]: glossary.md#sequencer-bundle

+A sequencer bundle is a list of sequencer transactions which are submitted together in a single call to the sequencer inbox.

 ------------------------------------------------------------------------------------------------------------------------